Steps Through Reconstruction

 If you had a mastectomy requiring your nipple to be removed, nipple reconstruction can be performed.
 Nipple reconstruction is either performed at the time of the second stage symmetry surgery or as an additional staged procedure in the office.

 To complete your reconstruction, nipple and areola tattooing is performed.
 The tattooist uses a wide array of pigmented inks to match your existing nipple and/or to create natural appearing areolas.
-This can be done at 6 weeks after nipple reconstruction.
+It is important for your scars to mature prior to tattooing, thus, it is recommended you wait 6 months after nipple reconstruction before having your tattoo.

 Final Follow Up Appointment